 In retrospect, Native Advertising is not that great news in the field of advertising.

 There have always been printed publications, telepromotions on TV and advertorials on websites because brands have always borrowed the publishers’ spaces to exploit their reputation with the target audience.

 An absolute pioneer of Native is Google which, after only two years from its birth – in 2000 – launched its own digital platform (AdWords) in which paid ads were shown within the search engine result pages.

-The ads not only allowed brands to gain visibility at the very moment the user requested the information, but also offered a concrete service to accompany the choice and selection, without having to divert attention from the initial intentions.
+The ads not only allowed brands to gain visibility at the very moment the user requested the information but also offered a concrete service to accompany the choice and selection, without having to divert attention from the initial intentions.

-Facebook in 2011 proposes the “Sponsored Story”, that is the possibility for brands to sponsor specific social actions (e.g. like the page) or the posts themselves, appearing in the newsfeed of fans of the page.
+Facebook in 2011 proposes the “Sponsored Story”, which is the possibility for brands to sponsor specific social actions (e.g. like the page) or the posts themselves, appearing in the newsfeed of fans of the page.

 No interruptions and no reserved space: also in this case only a continuous flow of organic and sponsored posts.

-Almost all social networks have introduced native advertising formats: Promoted Tweets for Twitter, Sponsored Updates on LinkedIn, Promoted Videos on YouTube, Promoted Pins on Pinterest, etc..
+Almost all social networks have introduced native advertising formats: Promoted Tweets for Twitter, Sponsored Updates on LinkedIn, Promoted Videos on YouTube, Promoted Pins on Pinterest, etc.